-Hemolytic anemias can also be inherited or developed later in life.
+Patients can also inherit or develop hemolytic anemias later in life.
 Inherited types include sickle cell anemia and thalassemia.
 Sickle cell anemia, in particular, can lead to serious anemic symptoms.
 It forces red blood cells to assume a crescent (sickle) shape that cannot effectively carry oxygen and die prematurely.
 The metabolic disorder glucose-6-phosphate deficiency (G6PD) is also a genetic disorder that can cause the condition.

-Aplastic anemia is another rare condition that can be inherited or acquired.
-It can be caused by infections, certain medicines, autoimmune diseases, and exposure to toxic chemicals.
+Aplastic anemia is another inherited or acquired rare condition.
+Infections, certain medicines, autoimmune diseases, and exposure to toxic chemicals can cause this condition.

 A diagnosis usually starts starts with a physical exam.
-In almost all cases, anemia can be diagnosed with a blood test called a complete blood count (CBC).
-Once blood is drawn, a health care professional counts the number of blood cells, including red blood cells and white blood cells, in the sample.
+In almost all cases, doctors diagnose anemia with a blood test called a complete blood count (CBC).
+To do this, a health care professional counts the number of blood cells, including red blood cells and white blood cells, in the sample.